ufyTeX/luaharfbuzz/README.md

 _Send a pull request if you want to include specific instructions to install Harfbuzz on your preferred platform._

 Before building, the Makefile looks for Harfbuzz headers and libraries using `pkg-config`.
-If the following commands run without errors, then it should be possible to install _luaharfbuzz_ on it by following instructions given in the next section.
+If the following commands run without errors, then it should be possible to install _luaharfbuzz_ by following instructions given in the next section.

 ```
 pkg-config --cflags harfbuzz lua